Sthopeless/semantic-release-image/README.md

 A generally-up-to-date image containing [semantic-release](https://semantic-release.gitbook.io/semantic-release/) and most official and community plugins, good for use in containerized CI/CD pipelines!

+> _**Update:** Several of the community plugins have started exhibiting dependency resolution issues with semantic-release, so I have commented them out in the interest of keeping the image updated to the core semantic-release builds.
+Please log an issue if this causes a problem, or feel free to fork this repo to have your own customized semantic-release image._

 ## Usage

 The image assumes that `/source` is the working directory, and has `semantic-release` as the default ENTRYPOINT, so you can verify things are working with: